 Source: New Zealand Parliament – Oral Questions and Answers

-NAISI CHEN to the Minister for Economic and Regional Development: What reports has he seen on developments in the New Zealand space sector?
+Dr DEBORAH RUSSELL to the Minister of Finance: What recent reports has he seen on the New Zealand economy?

 Answers to these questions are delivered from 2pm (New Zealand time) on the day of tabling.
 The answers can be accessed in text form, once Hansard is finalised, by clicking here.